jessepav/lacygoill-wiki-backup/vim/syntax_hl.md

 #### Do these commands affect all statements in a syntax plugin?

-No, only the ones afterwards.
+No, only the ones afterward.
 And if  another `syntax  case` statement  is executed later,  the effect  of the previous one stops.